 Europe and the European Union are especially important to us because only a cohesive and democratic Europe that is capable of action can play any effective role in today’s multipolar world.
 We are convinced that the European Union is also the best organizational form for the future of our continent.
-Europe and its further development are therefore central focal areas in our international activities.
-In this context, Turkey is part of Europe as far as we are concerned, regardless of the specific question of EU accession, and German-Turkish relations are of particular importance to us.
+Our objective is to strengthen Europe’s cohesion and ability to act.
+Turkey is linked to Europe on account of its geographical position and wide-ranging political, cultural, historical and economic ties.
+Sustainable relations between Germany and the other European states and Turkey are also part and parcel of this.
+We want Germany to live up to its historical responsibility to promote a peaceful, united and free Europe.
+We are convinced that a unified Europe is the best thing for our continent.

 Focusing on the further development of intercultural skills is a challenge for the foundation as a whole.